dotnet/wpf/Documentation/getting-started.md

 dotnet run
 ```

-## WPF documentation

-For WPF reference documentation (types, properties, methods, etc.) see the [.NET API Browser](https://docs.microsoft.com/en-us/dotnet/api/?view=netcore-3.0). <!-- note that this URL doesn't exist yet - I assume 3.0 will go live at the announce? -->

-For conceptual documentation (architecture, how-tos, etc.) most of the [documentation for WPF for .NET Framework](https://docs.microsoft.com/en-us/visualstudio/designers/getting-started-with-wpf?view=vs-2017) applies equally well to WPF for .NET Core 3.
-The main differences are around project structure and lack of Designer support.

 ## Samples

 Check out the [WPF for .NET Core 3 samples](https://github.com/dotnet/samples/tree/master/wpf) for HelloWorld example.
 The existing [WPF for .NET Framework samples](https://github.com/Microsoft/WPF-Samples) have also been updated to dual-target .NET Framework and .NET Core 3.

+## Documentation

+For WPF API documentation, see the [.NET API Browser](https://docs.microsoft.com/en-us/dotnet/api/?view=netcore-3.0).

+For conceptual documentation (architecture, how-tos, etc.) most of the [documentation for WPF for .NET Framework](https://docs.microsoft.com/en-us/visualstudio/designers/getting-started-with-wpf?view=vs-2017) applies equally well to WPF for .NET Core 3.
+The main differences are around project structure and lack of Designer support.

 ## Known issues

 * WPF Applications crash with `System.TypeLoadException` when the Visual C++ Redistributable for Visual Studio 2017 is not installed.
 The latest version of VC++ redistributable can be obtained from [the Visual C++ downloads page](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 This dependency will be removed prior to .NET Core 3.0 final release.
     * This is tracked by [#37](https://github.com/dotnet/wpf/issues/37).

 ## Missing features